A conserved thermo-mechanic invariant in extended fluid description of collisionless plasmas

-The paper is organized as follows: In Section II, we present the governing equations for a weakly collisional, anisotropic plasma, incorporating both pressure anisotropy and heat fluxes.
-We derive the linearized perturbation equations and analyze the conditions under which the thermo-mechanic invariant emerges.
-Section III summarizes the key findings of the paper and discusses potential applications of these results to the nonlinear global dynamics of plasma flows in various contexts.
+The paper is organized as follows.
+Section II introduces the governing equations of the extended 16-moment anisotropic fluid model and derives the corresponding linearized perturbation equations appropriate to the aperiodic regime.
+Within this framework, the conditions under which the thermo-mechanic invariant emerges are examined in detail, and its dependence on heat flux dynamics and pressure anisotropy is clarified.
+Section III summarizes the main results and discusses their implications for the interpretation of linear plasma dynamics beyond a normal mode description.
+In particular, we comment on the possible role of persistent, aperiodic structures in shaping the long time evolution and global behavior of anisotropic plasma flows in a variety of physical contexts.